ralucaC117/MySocialNetwork/README.md

-Users can become friends, have private chats, browse public events added by other users, subscribe to them and get notified about their proximity.
+Users can become friends, have private chats, browse public events added by other users, subscribe to them and get notified upon their proximity.